WA Sends 2 to U17 World Cup

 October 28, 2005

 A land swap involving King County, Lake Washington Technical College and Lake Washington Youth Soccer results in 35-acre Sixty Acres Park South transformed into eight new soccer fields in Redmond.
-Sixty Acres North already features 17 fields.
+Sixty Acres North already features 17 fields over about 60 acres.

 Vancouver Native Debuts for USWNT